wenjun-he/wenjun-he.github.io/_posts/2021-08-09-LearningR.md

 ### Others

 *  To check some useful functions in [Cookbook for R](https://openbiox.github.io/Cookbook-for-R-Chinese/index.html)
+* When seleting the color for ggplot2, please refer this [website](https://colorbrewer2.org/)
 * When conducting analysis, it is a good way to maintain a R scripts containing the functions mostly used.